exiang/open_hub_wiki/Production-Environment-Setup.md

 cd /var/www/protected
 php yiic message config/message.php
 ```
+3. Preload default modules for the first time at `Site -> System -> Module -> Click OK`

-3. Secure your web API with API AUTH and enforce HTTPS.
+4. Secure your web API with API AUTH and enforce HTTPS.
 Please refer to [API for Developers](API-for-Developers#use-api-auth) for guide.